prclibo/calibration-toolbox/doc/multiple-camera_system_calibration_toolbox.md

 # Multiple-camera System Calibration Toolbox for Matlab

 This is a toolbox for calibrating multiple-camera systems.
 The requirement of this toolbox is that two neighbor cameras in your system should be able to see some part of a calibration board at the same time.
-In general if the angle between the orientations of two neighbor cameras is no more than 90 deg, this toolbox can work well for your system.
+In general if the angle between the orientations of two neighbor cameras is no more than 90&deg;, this toolbox can work well for your system.

 The toolbox is related to the paper: